dotdash32/E7-Final-Project-S18/README.md

 As soon as any edit is done to a table, the data will be pushed back into the struct for that segment of data.
 The file name in the `File` tab will be updated as `From Table`.

+Another table has been inputted for Historical Data.
+This data is stored in a matrix as app.historical, and can be used in graphing later...

 TODO: ??Although Strategy updates will also be done live within the app, it is setup now to just read the information from the file and put it in table.